 Tackling non-communicable diseases (NCDs) through smoking ban

-Smoking is a known behavioural risk factor which may lead to several non-communicable diseases (NCDs) such as cardiovascular diseases, cancers, diabetes and chronic respiratory diseases.
+Smoking is a known behavioral risk factor which may lead to several non-communicable diseases (NCDs) such as cardiovascular diseases, cancers, diabetes and chronic respiratory diseases.

 In Malaysia, 71% of premature mortality is caused by NCDs and 22% of cancer-related deaths are caused by tobacco consumption.